Last updated on February 3rd, 2021

 A splash of regular fruit juice or lemonade shake things up in a daily water routine, but often I want more.

-Good thing my friend, cookbook author (and Good.
-Food.
-Stories. contributor) Andrea Lynn came up with 70 recipes for homemade soda syrups to stir into plain old seltzer in her new book, The Artisan Soda Workshop.
+Good thing my friend and cookbook author Andrea Lynn came up with 70 recipes for homemade soda syrups to stir into plain old seltzer in her new book, The Artisan Soda Workshop.

 It’s tough to call this a cookbook per se because the recipes are so inspired, yet so simple.